Bill of sale

-Bills of sale exist at common law quite independently of any legislation.
-In England and Wales, they are regulated by two Victorian pieces of legislation: the Bills of Sale Act 1878 and the Bills of Sale Act (1878) Amendment Act 1882.
+Bills of sale exist in common law quite independently of any legislation.
+In England and Wales, they are regulated by two Victorian pieces of legislation: the Bills of Sale Act 1878 (41 & 42 Vict. c.
+31) and the Bills of Sale Act (1878) Amendment Act 1882 (45 & 46 Vict. c.
+43).
 This area of the law was subject to review by the Law Commission, which published a proposal for change in 2017.

-Bills of sale in the US
+United States

 Historical origin

 The term "bill of sale" originally referred to any writing by which an absolute disposition of personalty for value was effected or evidenced.
-A common feature of such dispositions is that the owner mortgagor remains in possession and exercises all the attendant rights of ownership, which may be so overwhelming as to induce a third party to accept the same chattel as a security for a grant, albeit without notice of the first mortgagee.
+A common feature of such dispositions is that the owner mortgagor remains in possession and exercises all the attendant rights of ownership, which may be so overwhelming as to induce a third party to accept the same chattel as security for a grant, albeit without notice of the first mortgagee.
 This scenario made the bill of sale a veritable tool of fraud.

 The evolution of various bills of sale laws, within the US, was to curb the use of the bill of sale as a means of defrauding innocent persons.
-The first of such being the Bills of Sale Act 1854 which was repealed and re-enacted by the Bills of Sale Act 1878 which was almost on all fours with the 1854 act.
-Further developments led to the enactment of the Bills of Sale Act 1882.